jang-sch/healthy-pet/README.md

 * Export whole or parts of pet record as pdf
 * Allow for temporary access to pet profiles for pet sitters via the app
 * Able to create multiple pet profiles
+* For both Android and Apple

 ## Security
-*Implement security for records and comply with animal Hippa laws.
+* Implement security for records and comply with animal HIPAA laws.